CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/README.md

 Most of the time, you have some data locally that you want to load on your page.
 But for security reasons, browsers will block you from loading it without a local server.

 We need an extra setup step.
-If it's not already on your browser, install the [Web Server for Chrome extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related?hl=en).
+If it's not already installed on your browser, install the [Web Server for Chrome extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related?hl=en).

 ![The Web Server for Chrome extension.](./img/loading-data/web-server.jpg)

 Once installed, launch it.
 A pop-up may tell you that the extension is no longer supported.
-It's okay.
+It's fine.
 Open it anyway.

 ![Open the Chrome extension even if it's no longer supported.](./img/loading-data/open-anyway.jpg)